 Annual Recurring Revenue

-Annual recurring revenue (ARR) — often used by subscription-based businesses or software-as-a-service (SaaS) models — reflects the revenue per customer for each year of a multiyear contract.
+Annual recurring revenue (ARR)—often used by subscription-based businesses or software-as-a-service (SaaS) models—reflects the revenue per customer for each year of a multiyear contract.
 Sales and finance leaders can track ARR year over year to forecast revenue and evaluate growth prospects.
-Companies can also analyze ARR for specific segments, such as product line, region or type of customer (new, current, etc.), to gauge specific performance.
+Companies can also analyze ARR for specific segments, such as product line, region, or type of customer (new, current, etc.), to gauge specific performance.

 ARR accounts for the overall contract cost, plus upgrades, minus losses from downgrades and cancellations.
 It excludes one-time fees, variable fees and subscription consumption fees.